LiquidSmokeX64/coffeelinux/README.md

 Note-2: VAAPI-Chrome files are placed in /VAAPI-Chrome folder.

-Note-3: Ctrl+S will save while using nano editor, Ctrl+x will exit.
+Note-3: You will have to use fdisk to prepare your drive during installation.

 Instructions are as follows: For most things you just answer yes to if asked as I have already prepared everything in a certain order for your convenience.